markstringer-dti/markstringer-dti.github.io/dti.md

 [To here]

 Unfortunately, the first two projects that I worked on went through an extra stage between testing with users and launch.
 What was that extra stage?
-Litigation.
+It was litigation.

 When the customers finally got to see the final product of what they'd asked for it was months, if not years after they'd made their original request.
 And it often turned out that it wasn't what they wanted.

 This could be for a lot of different reasons.

 In the two years since they'd specified the project, it's possible the world had changed.
-But it's also possible that the requirements in the specification document hadn't captured what the users wanted.
-In fact, it's almost impossible that what had been written in that original document had adequately captured what the customer wanted at the time.
+But it's also possible that specification document hadn't captured what the users wanted.
+In fact, it's almost impossible that it did.

 But now, two years had passed.
 The customer had had two years to think about it and they'd almost always changed their minds.
 It's also possible the users couldn't describe exactly what they wanted.
 At least not in one single document.
 What the users had asked for had gone through several stages of work.
 The systems designers and developers had done their bit.
 That had been followed by internal testers and then finally testers working for the customer.
 By the time that it had got to the end of that pipe, it's not surprising that things had gone a bit wrong.